-Italy has extended its entry rules for international travellers until at least 30 April.
+Italy has abolished most of its entry rules for international travellers this month.

 What are Italy's travel rules?